Bass - Acoustic or Electric Guitar - ukulele education for children, teenagers and Adults in Winchester MA

-You take bass - guitar lessons at our music school in Winchester MA or at home
+You take bass - guitar or ukulele lessons at our music school in Winchester MA or at home

 We are conveniently located in Winchester MA and love having our guitar students come in for their classes.
 It is an opportunity for them to exchange with other guitar students and for us to bring a sense of community through music.
 Lessons at our music school are held in acoustically treated studios with high end musical equipments.